CASE

 How a new segmentation model helped Nedbank better understand its customers and provide more targeted services.

-Nedbank, one of South Africa’s top 5 banks, wanted to grow its insights in and understanding of its middle-market segment.
-As part of this, the bank needed a new segmentation model that would inform all future product, service and solution development.
+Nedbank, one of South Africa’s top five banks, wanted to deepen its understanding of its middle-market segment.
+As part of this ambition, the bank needed a new needs-based segmentation model that would guide future product, service and solution development.

-During the first phase of the research program, we invited 100 Nedbank customers to participate in a one-week online consumer community.
-Through this online qualitative exploratory study, we immersed the Nedbank team in their customers’ broader-lifestyle wants and needs, to shape the new segmentation.
-This digital approach offered the research team a wider access to more information, making the new segmentation model more accurate (and faster!).
+During the first phase of the research programme, we invited 100 Nedbank customers to participate in a one-week online consumer community.
+Through this qualitative exploratory study, we immersed the Nedbank team in customers’ everyday lives, values and aspirations, helping shape the new segmentation model.
+This digital approach provided richer consumer understanding while enabling the team to gather insights quickly and at scale.

-After having identified a large list of needs and wants, the research team deployed a quantitative study to add numbers to the feeling.
-This allowed them to adequately rank and group not only consumers’ desires, but also their unique profiles.
-This gave birth to Nedbank’s three new validated middle-market segments: The Herders, The Caregivers, and The Hunters.
+After identifying the key consumer needs and motivations, we conducted a quantitative study to validate and prioritise the findings.
+This allowed us to rank and group consumers based not only on their needs, but also on their distinct profiles.
+The result was three validated middle-market segments: The Herders, The Caregivers and The Hunters.

 Nedbank_segmentation1